 Rep. DeGette, whose district includes Columbine High School, has been an outspoken advocate for enacting new commonsense gun safety measures to help protect our communities.
-She is a member of the House’s Gun Violence Prevention Task Force and, in February 2019, introduced legislation to ban high-capacity gun magazines, which the House Judiciary Committee approved in September.
+She is a member of the House’s Gun Violence Prevention Task Force and, in February 2019, introduced legislation to ban high-capacity gun magazines.

 Banning High-Capacity Gun Magazines

 Rep. DeGette is a lead sponsor of the Keep Americans Safe Act to reinstate the nation’s ban on the sale, transfer or possession of high-capacity gun magazines that hold more than 10 rounds.

 The legislation seeks to address a common thread found in some of the nation’s most high-profile mass shootings, which is the use of high-capacity magazines that enable a shooter to fire dozens of rounds without having to stop and reload.
 In addition to banning the sale of high-capacity magazines, it would also make federal funds available to buy back large-capacity magazines that are already legally owned.

 The federal government acted to ban high-capacity magazines in 1994.
 That ban, however, expired in 2004 and has not yet been reinstated by Congress.
 There’s a growing amount of evidence that suggests reinstating the ban would be one of the most effective ways to help protect our communities from the threat of gun violence.